eProsima/Fast-DDS-docs/docs/fastdds/transport/datasharing.rst

 |DataReader::take_next_sample-api|, or any of their variations).
 Once the data has been accessed by the application, the DataWriter is free to reuse that sample to publish new data.
-The DataReader detects when a samples has been reused and automatically removes it from its history.
+The DataReader detects when a sample has been reused and automatically removes it from its history.

 This means that subsequent attempts to access the same sample